Nikhilbharadwaj08/Dog_vs_Cat_Classification_Flask/README.md

 3rd step:

- Now time to run the code, just go thje terminal and than type:
+ Now time to run the code,Go to terminal and than type:
  1) python predict_app.py

  IF ANY ERROR LIKE NO MODULE NAME FOUND "KERAS" , INSTALL THEM USING pip